Llanvihangel Court

 Visiting Llanvihangel Court

-Come and discover the rich history of Llanvihangel Court, the kings and queens who have (reputedly! ) stayed here and the lush gardens.
+Come and discover the rich history of Llanvihangel Court, the kings and queens who are said to have stayed here, the lush gardens and beautiful setting.
+Llanvihangel Court has a fascinating history and you can explore this yourself by visiting the house on one of our guided tours.

 Llanvihangel Court